 Coming highlights

-You’ll find the next lineup online at the festival website, once details become available.
+You’ll find the next lineup and programme online at the festival website, once details become available.

 Dates, tickets & tips

-Tickets to the individual events typically become available through the links provided at the festival website.
+In the past, tickets to the individual events typically became available through the links provided at the festival website.

-Prices depend, of course, on the concert.
-If you want a flavour of the festival without buying a ticket, a couple of outdoor performances are usually free.
+Prices depended, of course, on the concert.
+If you wanted a flavour of the festival without buying a ticket, a couple of outdoor performances were sometimes free.

 The occasional free concert continues a tradition in Vienna of making culture accessible to all.